Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 - the employee's parent the employee's child, including adult children who are incapable of caring for themselves- the employee's spouse when he or she has a serious medical condition- the employee's "next of kin" but only in situations of caring for an injured service member

-No. The request not considered FOIA until is it reduced to writing.
-Any request in writing is considered a FOIA.
+No. Although the FOIA permits a public body to provide requested public records without receipt of a written request, the County requires that it be reduced to writing before processing it.
+ANY request in writing is considered FOIA.
 If there is a verbal request for information that is readily available on the website, you can direct them to the website at no charge and without the need for the request to be in writing.

 No. As the FOIA Coordinator, the County Administrator can/will designate individuals from each department to act on his/her behalf.
 Any questions regarding a FOIA request received by a department should be directed to the County Administrator/FOIA Coordinator.

 Please forward this request to the County Administrator/FOIA Coordinator for dissemination to the appropriate departments.

 Yes.
 You must provide in the format requested such as on a thumb drive or DC, or scanned and emailed.
 DO NOT use media (thumb drive, DC etc.) provided by the requester as this could introduce a virus to the network.
 You may charge the requester for the ACTUAL cost for the media purchased by the County.

 Yes. if the good-faith estimated fee to complete the request exceeds $50, you may request a deposit of not more than 1/2 of the estimated fee.
 The work involved in producing the request will not start until payment has been received.
 If there is to be ANY charge for a FOIA request, the information will not be provided to the requester until payment is received.